 6320.
-Family Treatment in Substance Abuse Rehabilitation (3) Same as REHB 6320 P: Major; REHB 5793 or consent of instructor.
+Family Treatment in Substance Abuse Rehabilitation (3) Same as REHB 6320 P: Major; REHB 5793.
 Rehabilitation and treatment strategies.
 Family intervention strategies, family counseling, and treatment of adult children of addicted parents.
 Emphasis on relationships of family, substance abuse, and major physical and mental disabilities.

 6380.
 Interdisciplinary Practice: Services for Children with Serious Emotional Disturbances and Their Families (3) Same as NURS 6380; PSYC 6380; SOCW 6380 System of care model for use across disciplines in mental health services for children with serious emotional disturbances and their families.
-Prepares professionals to participate in participate in holistic, interdisciplinary team practice in variety of settings.
+Prepares professionals to participate in polistic, interdisciplinary team practice in variety of settings.